 We hold an information session each December and interview applicants in January.
 For information on the application process, please visit the annual info session which is announced on the News & Events page and in the Download section on this page.
-For further information, please follow this link or contact Julia Velten.
+For further information, please see the document in the Download section or contact Julia Velten.

 The Institute for World Literature (IWL) Summer School program

 With its headquarters at Harvard University and partner universities around the globe, this annual, prestigious four-week summer school program is usually held from mid-June to mid-July in a different location each year.
 The IWL offers intensive seminars and lectures on world literature/comparative literature taught by many of the world’s leading scholars in those fields such as David Damrosch (Harvard University), Homi K. Bhabha (Harvard University), Gayatri Chakravorty Spivak (Columbia University), Paul Giles (University of Sidney), as well as our own professor Alfred Hornung, who was guest lecturer at the institute’s inaugural event at Peking University in 2011.
 As an institutional affiliate of the IWL, the Transnational American Studies Institute annually receives two guaranteed places for participants at a reduced tuition rate ($900).
 Applicants preferably are PhD students in the early stage of their doctoral project.
 However, students in the final stage of their M.A. program or students who have recently completed their M.A. degree and want to further pursue an academic career are also encouraged to apply.
 Applications for the following year begin December 1 and run through February 1.
 If you are interested in applying, please contact Prof. Hornung and Prof. Banerjee.
 Further information on the IWL